AMC Hornet: American ECD

-As part of the shift in market strategy for VAM's Hornet-based compacts for 1975 that included advancements in the American base model and American Rally was the introduction of the new American ECD or "Edición Cantos Dorados" (English: Golden Edges Edition).
-It represented for the first time a VAM four-door compact was not an economy base model.
-The American ECD was VAM's first regular production luxury compact as previously it was only a limited edition of the two-door hardtop in 1963 and 1965 as the Rambler American Hardtop (equivalent to the Rambler American 440H in the US and Canada).
-The ECD was restricted to the four-door sedan while the 1975 American Rally was the high-trim two-door sedan.
+As part of the shift in market strategy for VAM's Hornet-based compacts for 1975 that included advancements in the American base model and American Rally, the introduction of the new American ECD or "Edición Cantos Dorados" (English: Golden Edges Edition).
+It represented for the first time that a VAM four-door compact was not an economy base model.
+The American ECD was VAM's first regular-production luxury compact, following the two-door hardtops of 1963 and 1965, which were marketed as the Rambler American Hardtop (equivalent to the Rambler American 440H in the U.S. and Canada).
+The ECD was restricted to the four-door sedan, while the 1975 American Rally was the high-trim two-door sedan.
 The station wagon remained a single-edition model.
 The American ECD was equivalent in the U.S. to the 1975 four-door Hornet DL model.

-The 1975 American ECD came standard with a 170 hp 258 CID I6 engine with a single-barrel Carter carburetor, electronic ignition, 266-degree camshaft, and 7.6:1 compression ratio with a regular cooling system.
+The 1975 American ECD came standard with a 170 hp 258 CID I6 engine with a single-barrel Carter carburetor, an electronic ignition, a 266-degree camshaft, and a 7.6:1 compression ratio with a regular cooling system.
 Included were manual front disk brakes with rear drums, power steering, heavy-duty suspension with front sway bar, Chrysler TorqueFlite A904 three-speed automatic transmission, and a 3.31:1 rear gear ratio.
-The exterior included a full vinyl roof with bright moldings, regular bright molding package (wheel lip, rocker panels, drip rails, and between taillights molding), luxury wheel covers, "American" and "Automático" emblems on the rear panel, "258" emblems on rear quarter panels, and golden "ECD" emblems over the base of the C-pillars.
+The exterior included a full vinyl roof with bright moldings, standard bright molding package (wheel lip, rocker panels, drip rails, and between taillights molding), luxury wheel covers, "American" and "Automático" emblems on the rear panel, "258" emblems on rear quarter panels, and golden "ECD" emblems over the base of the C-pillars.
 Standard equipment also consisted of front and rear bench seats, front two-point seatbelts, front and rear armrests, luxury upholstery, custom steering wheel, column-mounted shifter, color-keyed padded dashboard, gauges for fuel and coolant temperature as well as warning lights (brakes, oil, and electrical system), a 200 km/h speedometer, vacuum gauge, front ashtray, cigarette lighter, heater with front defroster, AM monaural radio with a single speaker and antenna, locking glove box, parcel shelf, courtesy lights, padded sun visors, day/night rearview mirror, heat and sound insulating cardboard-type headliner, round dome light, dual coat hooks, rear ashtray mounted on the front seatback, and driver's side remote mirror.
 Optional equipment included passenger's side mirror, remote-controlled driver's side mirror, power brakes, bumper guards, tinted windshield, light group, and others.